powersync-community/react-supabase-chat-e2ee/packages/e2ee-chat/README.md

 An end-to-end encrypted chat demo that reuses the shared crypto modules in this monorepo.
 The app mirrors the Todo vault experience: users unlock a per-device vault key with a passphrase or passkey, derive an X25519 identity keypair, and then distribute room keys via ECDH so every conversation is encrypted with its own symmetric key.

+## Overview

+- Multi-room chat with per-room encryption and live updates via PowerSync.
+- Invite Supabase users (including anonymous guests) by sharing their published identity key.
+- Local vault unlock flow using passphrase or WebAuthn passkey with rekey support.
+- Deterministic encrypted mirrors that project decrypted room metadata and messages for React components.

 ## Quickstart

 ```sh